RebeccaVachon/Weather_Effects/README.md

 Use conda to install packages

 Required packages are detailed in the requirements.txt file.
-You will need to intall the following:
+You will need to install the following:
 - pandas
 - numpy
 - matplotlib